 11.3 Error Propagation - The uncertainty with which the measurement was made, expressed as one standard deviation, must be calculated for each measured value of penetration of the test bed and efficiency of the first backup bed.
-The uncertainty must include every statistical uncertainty incurred anywhere in the entire measurement process, all propagated to the final result by the well-known Law of Propagation of Error.
-Thus, the standard deviation of percent penetration defined above is where A, B, and C have the same meanings as above and S is the estimate of the standard deviation of the corresponding quantities.
-It should also be noted that the standard deviation of efficiency by the test bed has the same absolute value as that of penetration of the test bed, i.e. $S_F = S_P$.
+The uncertainty must include every statistical uncertainty incurred anywhere in the entire measurement process, all propagated to the final result by the well-known where A, B, and C have the same meanings as above and S is the estimate of the standard deviation of the corresponding quantities.
+It should also be noted that the standard deviation of efficiency by the test bed has the same absolute value as that of penetration of the test bed, i.e. $S{\text{F}} = S{\text{P}}$ .
 Similarly, the standard deviation for percent efficiency of the first backup bed is